Find useful resources, guidance and the latest information on the COVID-19 vaccine for the health sector, health providers and vaccinators.

 These guidelines are based on the best scientific evidence available at the time of publication, from published and unpublished literature.

 Immunisation Advisory Centre (IMAC)

-The Immunisation Advisory Centre (IMAC) has been contracted by the Ministry of Health to provide education, training and support to all health professionals and allied workforces during the COVID-19 vaccine rollout.
+The Immunisation Advisory Centre (IMAC) has been contracted by the Ministry of Health to provide education, training and support to all health professionals administering the COVID-19 vaccine.